Section G - Management Counseling

 1-1.
 Management Counseling

 1-2.
-This Commission procedure implements the link to Management Counseling, Leadership Development homepage program established in Regulation 1016, which provides that in accordance with Penal Code section 13513 upon the request of a local jurisdiction, the Commission shall provide a counseling service to such local jurisdiction for the purpose of improving the administration, management or operations of a police agency and may aid such jurisdiction in implementing improved practices and techniques.
+This Commission procedure implements the link to Management Counseling and Projects homepage program established in Regulation 1016, which provides that in accordance with Penal Code section 13513 upon the request of a local jurisdiction, the Commission shall provide a counseling service to such local jurisdiction for the purpose of improving the administration, management or operations of a police agency and may aid such jurisdiction in implementing improved practices and techniques.
 Such service shall be in accordance with Commission policy and guidelines for counseling services as provided in this Commission procedure.
 Management counseling services shall be provided only to local law enforcement agencies.

 Types of Services